The material provided on the 211 eLibrary is for informational purposes only. It is not intended to be and should not be construed as legal advice.

 What is Probate Court?

-- There are 54 Probate Courts in Connecticut.
+- There are currently 54 Probate Courts in Connecticut.

 - Probate judges in Connecticut are elected every four years.